Prostitution by region: Europe

 Compared to other continents, Europe has very diverse laws when it comes to prostitution.
 The most common legal system in the European Union is that which allows prostitution itself (the exchange of sex for money) but prohibits associated activities (brothels, pimping, etc.).
 Prostitution remains illegal in most of the ex-communist countries of Eastern Europe.

 In Belgium, sex work has been decriminalized since 1 June 2022.
-It is the first country in Europe and the second country in the world (after New Zealand) to decriminalize sex work.
+It is the first country in Europe to decriminalize sex work.

 In Sweden, Northern Ireland, Norway, Iceland, and France it is illegal to pay for sex (the client commits a crime, but not the prostitute).

 In the United Kingdom, it is illegal to pay for sex with a prostitute who has been "subjected to force" and this is a strict liability offense (clients can be prosecuted even if they did not know the prostitute was forced), but prostitution itself is legal.

 In Germany prostitution is legal, as are brothels.

 In Finland, Norway and Switzerland the right to sell sex is restricted based on citizenship.
 Illegal immigrants caught selling sex in Finland or Norway may be deported and of foreign citizens only EU citizens can get a Swiss prostitution license.

 The enforcement of the anti-prostitution laws varies by country.

 In Eastern Europe, prostitution was outlawed by the former communist regimes, and most of those countries chose to keep it illegal even after the fall of the Communists.
 It was only legalized by the former communist countries that joined the European Union (except for Lithuania and Croatia, where it remains illegal).
 It is even regulated in Hungary and Latvia.

 Lithuania and Croatia remain the only countries in the European Union where a person providing sexual services is punished.
 Croatia is the only one in which only a sex worker is criminalized, because Lithuania also criminalizes clients.
 In Sweden, France and Ireland only clients are punished, while in other countries both the sale and purchase of sexual services is legal.